BenPyton/ProceduralDungeon/(Legacy)-Room-Architecture.md

 Doors are represented by a blue box.\
 The magenta sphere is the room origin (this cannot be changed).

-You can set the size of your room (the red box) in its RoomData instance.\
+You can set the size of your room (the red box) in its RoomData blueprint.\
 [[Images/SetRoomSize.jpg]]

 This size is expressed in room unit, can't be a float value and should not be negative nor zero.\